chapel-lang/chapel/frontend/doc/file-format.rst

    * a string storing the file path
    * 256 bits / 32 bytes of SHA-256 hash of the input file that was parsed

- * for each location group

-   * 8 bytes storing the relative offset of the location group

- * followed by 8 bytes storing the relative offset just after the last location group

  * information for each location group, consisting of the following: